 Just prior to Final Crisis, there was a one-shot published that seemed to insinuate that Terra's psychotic behavior was the result of being drugged by Deathstroke (ala his kidnapping and brainwashing of Cassandra Cain).

-Depending on who you ask, The Adventures of Tintin is either a good reporter who gets into sticky situations...
+Depending on who you ask, Tintin is either a good reporter who gets into sticky situations...
 Or a heartless, greedy, selfish, racist psychopath who couldn't care less about anyone else except those whom he sees as friends.
 He once went nearer a petrol truck so that the trail of gas (which was flaming because he pissed off the guy he stole it from) would blow the truck up instead of him.
 (It didn't work.)

-Two Face.
+Two-Face.
 Tradition states that the two halves of his face represent his split personality.
 Normally, they have the non-scarred side represent Harvey Dent and the scarred side represent Two-Face; they give us scenes where he has a perfectly reasonable dialogue shown only in his non-scarred profile, only to flip out into ultraviolence shot entirely from his scarred side.
 But some writers claim the opposite is true: the non-scarred side is Two-Face, the monster with a face of an angel.
 The scarred side represents Harvey Dent, the wounded hero who lies crushed beneath.

 Supported in spirit by the non-canon The Dark Knight Returns, in which Harvey has his face restored to full normal- and proceeds to go completely evil; scratching both sides of his coins as if he has been "consumed by his dark side."
 At least both sides match.

 Moreover, prior to the 1980s Two-Face was not portrayed as a man with multiple personalities, just as someone who rejected moral responsibility and let random chance in the form of his coin make his choices for him.
-The multiple personalities first showed up when he got a new Post Crisis origin.
+The multiple personalities first showed up when he got a new Post-Crisis origin.
 The idea of Dent having two personalities caught on so well it's completely erased the character's first 40 years.
 Ironically, his appearance in The Dark Knight caused some protest when it was closer to his original portrayal.

 Watchmen: Are the masks just self-gratifying vigilantes, or misunderstood heroes who were then prosecuted for keeping the population safe?
 Or some of each?
 That is not even starting on Rorschach... or the Comedian...